zAlweNy26/AlweStats/README.md

 You can find it here : https://valheim.thunderstore.io/package/Padank/AlweStats/

-Valheim Mod to easily see "FPS", "Ping", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows", "Health" and "Growth" for every environment element.
+Valheim Mod to easily see "FPS", "Ping", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows" in the HUD.

+You can also see :
+- Growth time/percentage for bush and/or plants
+- Health value/percentage for every environment element (rocks, trees, ecc...)
+- Process time/percentage for fermenters and beehives
+- Fill space/percentage for containers

 The UI is separated in five blocks :
 - GameStats, that contains "FPS" and "Ping"